beaver-factory/rover-ui/README.md

 If the changed files meet the prettier rules:

 - the check will pass and show as such on the PR
+- you can ensure the changed files will meet the prettier rules by either enabling a prettier extension in your editor, or running the command `npx prettier -w <file>` for each of the files that have been changd.

 If they do not: